Frontend Framework i18n & Component Routing

 Enterprise Module Architecture

 Framework-specific routing adapters should be isolated behind a unified i18n abstraction layer to prevent vendor lock-in.
 SSR/SSG hydration mismatches must be handled by deferring locale switching until client-side hydration completes.
 For component-heavy ecosystems, the React i18next Component Patterns approach demonstrates how to isolate translation logic from UI rendering.
-Meanwhile, enterprise-grade applications benefit from Angular Localization Module Setup to enforce strict dependency injection and lazy-loaded locale modules.
+Enterprise-grade applications benefit from Angular Localization Module Setup to enforce strict dependency injection and lazy-loaded locale modules.

 Routing Adapter Wrapper & Hydration Recovery